Monitor your child’s sleep schedule and routines. If your child often appears tired during the day or has a hard time settling into sleep at night,

 Help your child plan and prioritize homework tasks.
-More important tasks should get done first.
+The most important tasks should get done first.
 Help with

-that has happened or might happen at school or at home.
-See if he can describe the worries so you can help him deal with them.
-If the problem persists, talk to your child’s doctor.
+that has happened or that might happen at school or at home.
+See if your child can describe the worries so you can help come up with strategies.
+If the problem persists, talk to your child’s health care provider.

 Look into relaxation training techniques.
 These can be useful for some kids.

 Ask the doctor about sleep medication.
 Kids with chronic sleep difficulty can be prescribed safe medications to promote sleep.
 A sleep specialist and your child’s health care provider can help you with this.